stal-ix/stal-ix.github.io/KERNEL.md

 ```
 ---

-The guide intends to build a kernel that contains all the components necessary for operation.
+The goal of this guide is to build a kernel that contains all the components needed to run it.

-First, you need to know the list of modules for your hardware support.
+First, you need to know the list of modules that your hardware supports.

-You can download some conventional distro with a working hardware auto-detection system to do this.<br>
+To do this, you can download any regular distribution with a working automatic hardware detection system.<br>
-It needs to execute:
+You need to do the following:

 ```shell
 ubuntu# lspci -k